vyu16/elpa_gpu_test/README.md

 ## How to reproduce

 1. [Download](https://gitlab.mpcdf.mpg.de/elpa/elpa) and install ELPA.
 This
-reproducer should work with the following versions of ELPA: 2018.05.001, 2018.11.001, 2019.05.001.rc1.
-MPI and GPU (CUDA) must be enabled for ELPA.
+reproducer should work with the following versions of ELPA: 2018.05, 2018.11, 2019.05.
+GPU (CUDA) must be enabled for ELPA.
+MPI can be enabled optionally.

-2. Compile this test program.
-A simple Makefile is provided.
+2. There are four test cases:
+  * serial real
+  * serial complex
+  * MPI real
+  * MPI complex

+They may be found in the subfolders, with simple makefiles provided.

-3. Run the `test_elpa.x` executable.
-It expects 5 command line arguments:
+3. Each test program expects 5 command line arguments:
   * arg 1: Size of test matrix
   * arg 2: Number of eigenvectors to compute
   * arg 3: Block size of BLACS style 2D block-cyclic distribution